KaganBaldiran/FusionFrame-Engine/README.md

 # Rendering Abilities

--Deferred rendering(soon to be clustered deferred as well as forward+ as an option) -Omnidirectional shadows for point lights
+- Deferred rendering(soon to be clustered deferred as well as forward+ as an option)
+- Omnidirectional shadows for point lights
--Linear shadows for directional lights
+- Linear shadows for directional lights
--PBR-IBL shading
+- PBR-IBL shading
--HDRI and cubemap support
+- HDRI and cubemap support
--Deferred and forward mesh instancing
+- Deferred and forward mesh instancing
--Compute shader based particle emitter
+- Compute shader based particle emitter
--Skeletal animation support
+- Skeletal animation support

 Also planning to implement a voxel based GI soon.

 # Physics Abilities and Data Structures

--Oct/Quad tree for general object class
+- Oct/Quad tree for general object class
--Half-edge mesh structure
+- Half-edge mesh structure
--Easy collision mesh creation from meshes and bounding boxes -AABB and SAT collisions
+- Easy collision mesh creation from meshes and bounding boxes
+- AABB and SAT collisions

 Also using half-edge data structure , wrote couple of premature mesh algorithms like subdivision for triangular meshes.
 Mesh utility algorithms like quickhull to create collision boxes are also in the TO-DO list